 Origami Purse Tutorial - Step 8

-29. Now we're making the purse's front flap, there are many ways you could alter the look of it!.
+- Now we're making the purse's front flap, there are many ways you could alter the look of it.
 Fold the bottom point up to the first crease.

-33. Now you can fold the purse up!
+- Now you can fold the purse up.

-There are many ways that you can make the flap stay in place, you could use craft velcro (not too strong) or use semi-permanent double-sided tape.
-For more elaborate projects, make the purse from durable craft paper or even plastic.
-You can then use things like magnetic poppers.
+There are many ways that you can make the flap stay in place, you could use craft hook-and-loop tape (not too strong) or use semi-permanent double-sided tape.